bingomanatee/mirror/README_WHY.md

 ### Premature termination of events

-If you have an action "setName", you may want to intercept the signal of name updates and stop any updates in which the name is set to a non-string value (array/number/object).
+If you have an action "setName", you may want to intercept the signal of nameOrMirror updates and stop any updates in which the nameOrMirror is set to a non-string value (array/number/object).
 You can actually do this with Sagas but its extremely involved and requires extremely expert under-the-hood knowledge.

 Not so with Mirror.
 You only need to know some easily discovered facts about how it operates:

 * all changes are accomplished by sending Events through the $events pipe.
 * You can listen to any event (specifically, ACTION_CHANGE_KEYS and ACTION_NEXT) via the `$on(action, hook)` method
-* If you don't like the value of the name property in a change event you can
+* If you don't like the value of the nameOrMirror property in a change event you can

 1. reset it to its previous value (effectively no-op the change)
 2. filter it to a proper value (stringify?)
-3. cause the entire update to abort `event.error(new Error('bad name'))` and rollback that change and potentially any associated update to stop execution
+3. cause the entire update to abort `event.error(new Error('bad nameOrMirror'))` and rollback that change and potentially any associated update to stop execution

 Note - with option 3 you do put the onus on the calling code to observe any signals that emit and